-Other people need to have the mitral valve repaired or replaced.
+- Surgery to repair or replace the mitral valve.
 Replacement valves can be made from different materials.
-Some may last for decades and others can wear out and need to be replaced.
+Some may last for decades, and others can wear out and need to be replaced.

 Children often need surgery to either repair or replace the mitral valve.

 The outcome varies.
-The disorder may be mild, without symptoms, or may be more severe and eventually disabling.
-Complications may be severe or life threatening.
-Mitral stenosis is usually controllable with treatment and improved with valvuloplasty or surgery.
+The disorder may be mild, without symptoms, or may be more severe and become disabling over time.
+Complications may be severe or life-threatening.
+In most cases, mitral stenosis can be controlled with treatment and improved with valvuloplasty or surgery.

 Call your health care provider if:

-Follow your health care provider's recommended treatment for conditions that may cause valve disease.
+Follow your health care provider's recommendations for treating conditions that can cause valve disease.
 Treat strep infections promptly to prevent rheumatic fever.
 Tell your health care provider if you have a family history of congenital heart diseases.